miguelpaz/jlab/cartodb_geolocation_tutorial.md

 Notice that the the `geometry` field in the table displays the information you pointed out in the `LATITUDE` and `LONGITUDE` columns.

-> PRO TIP: In case you only have the address name, not the LAT/LONG information, CartoDB can do that for you for free up to 100 columns, but for a price after that.
+> PRO TIP: In case you only have the address name, not the LAT/LONG information, Carto can do that for you for free up to 100 columns, but for a price after that.
 If you don’t want to pay anything, [this awesome website](http://www.findlatitudeandlongitude.com/batch-geocode) gets that info in batch for you, or you can go to [http://www.latlong.net](http://www.latlong.net/) and get the information one at a time.

 You can georeference your dataset in may ways, using city names, IP addresses, administrative regions, latitude and longitude data and city names.
 Since we have the actual addresses from where the shootings occurred, it will be easy to georeference our dataset.